rowan-sl/v-smol-font/README.md

 # A Very Small Bitmap Font

-A 4x4 bitmap font based on this font by [`@lardratboy@corteximplant.com`](https://corteximplant.com/@lardratboy/109473260282857788) (mastadoon). converted to a rust crate for use in embedded environments when displaying text on very small screens.
+A 4x4 bitmap font based on this font by [@lardratboy@corteximplant.com](https://corteximplant.com/@lardratboy/109473260282857788) and [@k@layer8.space](https://layer8.space/@k). converted to a rust crate for use in embedded environments when displaying text on very small screens.

 ![](/font/original.png)